Vigiles User Guide

 Buildroot

-vigiles-buildroot supports use of the variable _CVE_PRODUCT to set the CVE product.
+Buildroot supports the use of the variable "_CPE_ID_PRODUCT" to set the cve product.
+This can be done in the package's makefile (Named .mk file).

 To set the variable follow the format below: